 Health Insurance: Each participant is required to have coverage in a health insurance plan for the length of the appointment.
 It is the responsibility of each participant to secure insurance coverage before arriving at the appointed site.

 ORCid: Each participant will be required to register for an ORCiD identifier number and provide to ORISE (instructions will be provided if selected).

 All requirements to accept appointment must be met as stated in official selection notification and/or before start of appointment

 NESLS Weekly Stipend Rates: Stipends are based on class status as shown below.
-Stipends shown are based on full-time participation; stipends and housing allowance will be pro-rated if appointed part-time.
+Stipends shown are based on full-time (40 hours/week) participation; pro-rated if appointed part-time.

 *Denotes class status completed prior to ORNL report date and as defined by college/university.
 Applicants must be continuing education in an accredited degree-seeking program if graduating before or during the appointment period (i.e. seniors must have proof of continuance in a MS program or MS graduates must have proof of continuance in a PhD program in the following semester).
 You should not apply if you can not provide proof of current enrollment and acceptance into next academic level of courses if applicable.

 Have questions on how to apply?
 Contact NESLS@orau.org.
 For general program questions or additional program information, contact Julie Ezold at firstname.lastname@example.org.